Urnäsch: History

 In 831 AD a part of Urnäsch known as Färchen was first mentioned.
 In the 10th century, Urnäsch was part of the administrative district Herisau.
 From the 14th century onwards, Urnäsch was part of the Rhode Hundwil, and thus part of the bailiwick of St. Gallen.
 The first official mentioning of the municipality's entirety as “Urnäschen” occurred in 1344, when the village was sold to the German Earl Werdenberg, although the municipality already had a strong and independent agenda.
 It became part of the Schwäbischer Städtebund in the same year as the so-called Lendlyn, which further reaffirmed their independent position.
 In 1401, Urnäsch joined the Bund together with St. Gallen.
 At that time, Urnäsch was still a part of the Rhode Hundwil.
 From 1401 to 1429, Urnäsch was on the forefront of the Appenzell wars.
 After the battles in Vögelinsegg (1403) and Stoss (1405) the land gained independence as part of Appenzell.

 Until 1414, Urnäsch’s population had to go to church in the faraway municipality of Herisau.
-In the same year, a new church was built in Urnäsch and thereby the municipality obtained its independence in 1417 when the church was inaugurated.
+In the same year, a new church was built in Urnäsch, and thereby the municipality obtained its independence in 1417 when the church was inaugurated.
 In 1480, Hundwil and Urnäsch split.
-In 1525, Urnäsch joined the reformation.
+In 1525, Urnäsch joined the Reformation.
 Since the Landteilung in 1597, Urnäsch has been part of Appenzell Ausserrhoden as one of the six outermost Rhoden and was regularly the meeting place of the Kleiner Rat.

 In 1641, a large fire broke out in the village and burned down the church, the guildhall, the presbytery, and many other residential buildings.
-The church was rebuilt shortly thereafter and renovated in the years 1866 to 1888.
+The church was rebuilt shortly thereafter and renovated between 1866 and 1888.

 Until 1722, the municipality Schönengrund was also part of Urnäsch, but obtained its independence the same year.
 Since then, the territory of Urnäsch has remained unaltered.

 Since the second half of the 19th century, the separation of church and state became more common, until the Swiss constitution of 1908 declared them to be fully separated from each other.
-Interestingly, the Urnäsch’s constitution only removed the term “Kirchhöri” as its description, which includes both church and government, in the year 2000.
+Interestingly, Urnäsch's constitution only removed the term “Kirchhöri” as its description, which includes both church and government, in the year 2000.

-From the 1850’s onwards, tourism began to gain importance as a source of income.
-In 1853, the municipality’s first bridge was inaugurated, and in1875 a first train stop was built.
-In the 20th century, especially the establishment of public transport connections were of significance.
+From the 1850s onwards, tourism began to gain importance as a source of income.
+In 1853, the municipality’s first bridge was inaugurated, and in 1875 a first train stop was built.
+In the 20th century, the establishment of public transport connections were of significance.